Has capoeira always had music?

 São Bento Grande: Considered one of the fastest toques in capoeira, it commands the roda for a florid, acrobatic, or theatrical style of game.

-Samba de Roda: It is not known whether Samba de Roda invented traditional samba or vice versa, but this is a toque that adapts traditional samba to the sound of the berimbau.
+Samba de Roda: It is not known whether Samba de Roda gave rise to traditional samba or the other way around, but this toque consists of the performance of samba music to the sound of the berimbau.
 It may happen that two people enter the roda to samba as if it were a challenge, but normally when played it allows one to several people to enter at a time, depending on the school.

 Maculelê: Considered a warrior dance with sticks, it was initially created for training with bladed weapons, but due to the high cost of metal, replaced by wooden sticks.
 Over time, its martial nature was forgotten by many; today most schools use it in a folkloric way, with specific steps and using sticks.